Young man sitting on floor in living room with papers and computer trying to figure out finances.

 • Create a plan to pay off all or most of what you owe

-Filing bankruptcy doesn't mean you've failed financially or you're not taking responsibility for your debts—it's really just the opposite.
+Filing bankruptcy doesn't mean you've failed with your personal finances or you're not taking responsibility for your debts—it's really just the opposite.

 Choosing bankruptcy shows that you're not dodging your debts.
 Instead, you're going through a legal process to manage them.